 This rotation's purpose is to provide a detailed and concentrated Breast Surgery experience to the residents' education.
-Each resident will rotate through this section for four months during the second year.
+Each resident will rotate through this section for four months during the second (fifth) year.
 Experience in both reconstructive and cosmetic breast surgery will be provided.
 The resident will be assigned to selected cases.
 The resident will be exposed to all aspects of breast pathology interacting with the teams of general surgeons, oncologists, and reconstructive surgeons.
 Cosmetic procedures for men and women including transgender procedures are part of the rotation.
 During this rotation the resident may also be available for plastic surgical cases if time permits.
 Night call will be from home.

 g.
-Stony Brook University Hospital
+Stony Brook University Hospital www.stonybrookmedicine.edu

 The four-month rotation in the first and third years provides experience in advanced reconstruction.
 Our program includes a dynamic faculty at Stony Brook with a large volume of reconstructive microsurgery, cleft lip and palate reconstruction, and a facial fracture and orthognathic surgical experience that will be a significant asset to our residents' experience.
 In addition, basic and clinical research at the university level will enhance the residency program.
 Residents also spend increased time participating in the education process of medical students and general surgical residents who have shown an interest in plastic surgery.
 The faculty at Stony Brook is interested, accomplished academically, and eager to teach.
 This has been a positive educational experience for our residents.
+Dr. Alex Dagum is the division Chief; Dr. Jason Ganz the site director.